 Equally, those who are applying from interstate and feel that Canberra isn’t going to be your place, think again.
 It’s such a great city with so many benefits that I believe has something for everyone.
 Great cafes, scenic hikes/bike rides, amazing galleries, local breweries, unique shops and the option of the coast or mountains two hours in either direction.

 To sum up, my time as a Clean Energy Regulator Graduate has been educational, diverse, challenging and a lot of fun and I am so glad that I clicked that apply button.

-My graduate year at the Clean Energy Regulator was a challenging and enriching experience that I am so grateful to have had the opportunity to experience.
 The agency is so supportive – as a graduate you get unique opportunities and exposure to all sections of the agency.
 Through the rotation system, I was able to work in three different sections: Program Development, Legal Services and Employee Relations and Policy.

-As part of our graduate year, we also worked on a Major Project with the help of our Project Sponsor and Project Advisor.
-The work we do is recognised and valued by the agency, and leads to real organisational change.
+As part of our graduate year, we also worked on a major project with the help of our Project Sponsor and Project Advisor.
+The work we do is recognised and valued by the agency and leads to real organisational change.